-Leading Economic Index rose Sharply in July
+Leading Economic Index rose 0.2 percent in August

 The MetroIntelligence Economic Update is provided to BuilderBytes by MetroIntelligence Real Estate & Economic Advisors.